Hawmex/apriori/README.md

 You need to prepare two files:

 - A JSON file containing your transactions.
-- A JSON containing your settings and preferences.
+- A JSON file containing your settings and preferences.

 #### Transactions Scheme

-Using TypeScript types:

 ```ts
 type Transactions = string[][];
 ```

 #### Options Scheme

-Using TypeScript types:

 ```ts
 type Options = {